 The Power of Good D

-Just about everyone has had that space in time where in that moment nothing mattered or even existed.
+Just about everyone has had that space in time where at that moment nothing mattered or even existed.
 You were “too through” and there was nothing left to do but let go.
-Damn etiquette, process, couth or the ramifications of side-eyes shooting judgment daggers sharp enough to cause a bleed out as they watched your undoing.
+Damn etiquette, process, couth, or the ramifications of side-eyes shooting judgment daggers sharp enough to cause a bleed out as they watched your undoing.

 Now that we’ve gotten that out of the way, let’s move on.
 Understanding the outside is necessary to make us go inside to gain clarity and strength is the only context in which the outside should be acknowledged.
 When the outside of heartbreak is entertained it becomes the D you don’t want – DISTRACTION.
 But the D no one wants but just about everyone has is the way of the 21st century.
 Yep, community D is still a thing.
 The only difference these days with this D is there will be no comfort upon entry or exit.
 I mean, if we take a moment to chat about the many forms the D can take it’s easy to see how we invite the outside to the forefront of our lives without even realizing it.

-These are all choices some of us make to pacify us when we have reached our limit and either don’t have answers or are too numb and defeated to do the work to arrive at a solution.
-So, there you stand all “King Kong ain’t got ish on me” while people stare like they’ve never gotten to the end of a rope and dangled for a bit before they learned tying a knot and hanging on was an option.
-Slowly one D can lead to another like DESTRUCTION of your drive, dreams, creativity and ability to believe in yourself.
+These are all choices some of us make to pacify us when we have reached our limit and either doesn’t have answers or are too numb and defeated to do the work to arrive at a solution.
+So, there you stand all “King Kong ain’t got ish on me” while people stare as though they’ve never gotten to the end of a rope and dangled for a bit before they learned tying a knot and hanging on was an option.
+Slowly one D can lead to another like DESTRUCTION of your drive, dreams, creativity, and ability to believe in yourself.

 The meltdown is just as human and general as can be.
 But this is not a space that should be visited consistently.
 If you find yourself at this space or a few minutes removed often, a foundation check is in order.
 I remember what it felt like to be completely out of balance.
 I had no idea what I was feeling was due to being imbalanced.
 All I knew was a switch could flip for me as suddenly as an unexpected gust of wind through my freshly styled bangs.